-Examples-statement to effect that lease is market value lease
+Examples-statement to effect that lease is market value lease the lease is a market value lease or the lease is not concessional

 - Note 1 A grant must be lodged with the registrar-general under the Land Titles Act 1925 (see that Act, s 17 (2)). - Note 2 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (5) A further lease begins on the day after- - (a) the day the old lease is surrendered; or - (b) for a further lease granted on application after the expiry of the old lease-the day after the old lease expires. - (6) If the term of a further lease granted under subsection (3) is not longer than the term of the old lease, any fee payable under subsection (3) for the grant of the further lease must not be more than the cost of granting the further lease.